NathanNNB/fiap-4/README.md

 ### 2. Preprocessing
 - Removed irrelevant columns and handled missing values.
-- Normalized data to improve model performance.
+- Normalized data to improve model performance through StandardScaler.
 - Created time windows (sequences of previous days) as input for the LSTM model.

 ### 3. Model Construction
 - Used an **LSTM (Long Short-Term Memory)** model, well-suited for time series data.
 - The model takes a sequence of previous days as input and predicts the next closing price.
-- The `scikeras` library was used to integrate Keras models with scikit-learn tools and serialize the model in `.pkl` format.
+- The `scikeras` library was used to integrate Keras models with scikit-learn tools using GridSearch and Cross-Validation to tune hyperparameters and increase performance
 ### 4. Training
 - Split data into training and testing sets.
 - Tuned hyperparameters such as number of neurons, dropout rate, and window size.